eishaa-e/flowboard/description.md

 ## **Project Description**

-TaskFlow is a productivity app where users can:
+Flowboard is a productivity app where users can:

 ✅ Create Workspaces